bha6kar/CloudComputingProject/readme.md

 - Using jsonschema to validate the API request object.
 - Creating user registration & authentication route.

+> **NOTE:** I have made the authentication in React JS and Node Js as well along with python, which can be found in **server/authJS** with which we can make a micro service and call them in any API for security check.
+But both(Python JWT authentication and REactJS authentication) are doing the same work and providing the same level of security.
+But the ReactJS one has more flexibility in terms of CORS and have more control on authentication.
+So, I made that and implemented that as well and deployed that as well in AWS cloud.
+But for 1 server-app deployment in gcloud  I used the python authentication.

-I am using Jwt RS512 algorithm for tokenization.
+I am using Jwt RS512 algorithm for tokenization in both.
 The keys can be found in the server/key folder.
 I have made the shell script to generate the key, it can be found in jwtRS512.sh :

 ```sh
 $ openssl genrsa -aes128 -out prv.pem 4096